shay-te/core-lib/website/docs/default_registry.md

 `key` is type `str`, is the key of the registry entry to be returned.
 >If `get()` is used without any parameters, it will return the default value supplied by the user, or the
 >first entry in the registry if the default value also isn't provided.

+>If the registry is empty or the `get()` is called with a `key` that does not exist in the registry it will return
+> `None`

 #### Usage
 ```python